Book an Appointment

-Reception hours are Monday thru Thursday 9AM - 5PM and Friday 9AM - 3PM - these times may vary throughout the summer
+Reception hours are Monday thru Thursday 9AM - 5PM and Friday 9AM - 3PM - these times may vary throughout the summer and holidays.

 Genie Bright RMT CMRP completed her Matrix Repatterning education and certification requirements as of September 2020 and is now a certified practitioner of Matrix Repatterning.
 Please note that Matrix Repatterning falls within the scope of RMT practices and is therefore billable under your extended health plan.